zeroknowledgediscovery/zedwiki/paper_stage/cognet1.md

 opinion zi is public, and a compromise between the internal opinion of node i and the expressed opinion of node i’s neighbors.

+> Within thsi framework, then we can quantify internal/external conflict, controversy and resistance

 @inproceedings{chitra2020analyzing,
   title={Analyzing the impact of filter bubbles on social network polarization}, author={Chitra, Uthsav and Musco, Christopher},